 Research in the James group concentrates on two topics:

-This involves grinding together solid reactants to initiate chemical reactions (Chem.
+Solvents are normally assumed to be essential in chemical synthesis and are consequently used ubiquitously on very large scales.
+However, solvents are expensive, toxic, hazardous and require large amounts of energy to produce, purify and recycle.
+Mechanochemistry, in which chemical synthesis is done by grinding together solid reagents, can provide a solution to these problems.
+Although still surprising to many chemists, in recent years it has been demonstrated that many chemical reactions can be performed effectively by grinding together solid reagents with little or no solvent (Chem.
 Soc.
 Rev. 2012, 41, 413).
-Since it requires little or no solvent it is potentially a more sustainable and cheaper alternative to solution-based synthesis.
-We are currently pursuing: i. better fundamental understanding of how such chemistry works at microscopic and molecular scales (Chem.
+We are currently pursuing: i. better fundamental understanding of how mechanochemistry works at microscopic and molecular scales (Angew.
+Chem.
+Int.
+Ed.
+2017, DOI: 10.1002/anie.201706723; Chem.
 Commun.
-2014, 50, 1585), and ii. innovative techniques to scale up and commercialise this chemistry (see EPSRC funding, spin out company MOF Technologies) and recent papers Chem.
+2014, 50, 1585), and ii. techniques such as twin screw extrusion to scale up and commercialise this chemistry (see EPSRC funding, spin out company MOF Technologies, and recent papers Chem.
 Sci.2015, 6, 1645; Green Chem., 2017, Advance Article, DOI: 10.1039/C6GC03413F).

-Porosity is normally only associated with solids.
-However, with careful design it is also possible to prepare liquids with permanent porosity.
-Porous liquids are an exciting new type of material first proposed by us in 2007 (Chem.
+Porosity has conventionally only been associated with solids.
+However, with careful design we have managed to prepare the first liquids with permanent porosity (Nature, 216, 527, 2015; PCCP, 2014, 16, 9422).
+Porous liquids (PLs) are an exciting new type of material first proposed by us in 2007 (Chem.
 Eur.
-J. 2007, 13, 3020) and which are now being realised (Nature, 216, 527, 2015; PCCP, 2014, 16, 9422).
-We are currently engaged in preparing and understanding the first examples of these materials and examining their properties such as their ability to dissolve large amounts of gases.
-Ultimately this type of material could enable solubility to be controlled on the basis of the size and shape of the solute species.
-As such fundamentally new approaches to solvents and industrial separations processes can be envisioned.
+J. 2007, 13, 3020).
+We are currently working to gain detailed understanding these materials and are investigating their potentially useful properties such as their ability to dissolve large amounts of gases (see EPSRC funding).
+We are also working on commercial applications for PLs, since they can provide a fundamentally new approach industrial separations processes for example (funded by Invest Northern Ireland).

 N. Giri, C.E.
 Davidson, G. Melaugh, M. G. Del Popoló, J.T.A.
 Jones, T. Hasell, A.L.
 Cooper, P.N.
 Horton, M.B.
 Hursthouse and S.L.
 James, Chemical Science 2012, 3, 2153.
 View